wes06/linobyte/README.md

 I see two possible scenarios, one where it is interactive, other where its assembled and working but where the public wont be able to touch it.

 - **Interactive**
-   1. Object is fully exposed to the public.
+   1. Object is fully exposed (in view and touchable) to the public.
-   2. Object is not fully exposed to the public, but the coils are assembled in a way that you can weave through them without touching the rest of the object.
+   2. Object is not fully exposed (in view, but not fully touchable) to the public, but the coils are assembled in a way that you can weave through them without touching the rest of the object.
 (I mount the coils in an acrylic panel with extended wires for example)

 - **Non-interactive**
    1. Object is exposed working but out of reach of the public.
 A video is shown with the process of weaving the wire.